ericpersa/Colour-Model/README.md

 # Colour-Model

-#COMPILATION
+# COMPILATION

-# Milestone 1
+# Milestone 2
 To compile and run the project:
 1. Ensure you have the necessary environment and dependencies installed:
     - A C compiler (e.g. GCC)
     - Make (to run make commands)

-2. Change to the src directory

-3. Compile using the following command make
+2. Compile using the following command make

+3. Change to the bin directory

-4. To test everything is working properly, use the following command ./test_load
+4. To test everything is working properly, use the following command(s) ./test_load

-#VARIABLES
+    ./test_value
+    ./test_range

+# VARIABLES

 Source - https://handprint.com/HP/WCL/huepurity.html
-##in pigments.dat
+## in pigments.dat
 COLOR INDEX - generic C.I. name of the pigment (this is missing for convenience mixtures and unclassified mineral pigments) PIGMENT NAME - common pigment name or marketing name
 J - pigment location in the CIECAM color appearance space